mattdeav/amazon-quicksight-user-guide/doc_source/sign-up-existing.md

    1. If you don't want to integrate user accounts from an active directory, follow the instructions in [Create an Amazon QuickSight Standard Edition Account](#sign-up-existing-standard)\.

 When you have finished signing up, you can connect to your data and start to create analyses\.
-For more information about creating your first analysis, see [Getting Started](getting-started.md)\.
+For more information about creating your first analysis, see [Getting Started with Data Analysis in Amazon QuickSight](getting-started.md)\.

 For more information about managing users in Amazon QuickSight Standard edition, see [Managing User Accounts in Amazon QuickSight Standard Edition](managing-users.md)\.